christophe-cerin/Ecoindex-Revisited/README.md

 memory usage: 8.6+ MB
 ```

+The following CSV files contain data issued from ARCEP, ENEDIS, and coming from the EcoIndex computation: `som_dataset.csv, som1.csv`.
+The exploitation of these two datasets is done with `som.py, som_test1.py`, respectively.
+Note that `som_test1.py` deals with categorial data (operator, city, and URL) and builds maps, i.e., a clustering and a U-matrix.
+Note also that the Python codes generate PNG images.
+All of these implementations come in the context of the exploration of datasets related to the environmental impact of HTTP requests.

 ## Computing the energy and emissions of the new methods

 Files `codecarbon_*.py` compute the energy and emissions of our new methods over 100k URLs taken in the `url_4ecoindex_dataset.csv` dataset for the given (dom, req, size) attributes.